This comparison simply includes all savings accounts.

 Yorkshire Building Society »

-Yorkshire Building Society also offer a competitive instant access account.
+Yorkshire Building Society offer an instant access account.

 - 4.60% AER/Gross pa (variable) interest rate